citp/privacy-policy-historical/h/ho/hop/hopkinsmedicine.org.md

 ## Links to Other Sites

 Please note that some pages within this Web site, for the convenience of users, are linked to Web sites not managed by Johns Hopkins Medicine.
-Neither The Johns Hopkins University nor The Johns Hopkins Health System review, control or take responsibility for the content of theose Web sites.
+Neither The Johns Hopkins University nor The Johns Hopkins Health System review, control or take responsibility for the content of those Web sites.

 Links from this Web site to Web sites not managed by Johns Hopkins Medicine do not imply endorsement or credibility of the service, information or product offered through the linked sites